 EASY CREAM CORN CASSEROLE RECIPE OVERVIEW

 - Break up half of the corn in a food processor or blender.

 - Soften onion on the stovetop.

-HOW TO BREAK UP THE CORN
+1. BREAK UP THE CORN

 SIZE MATTERS WHEN IT COMES TO BAKING DISHES